mingzheli814/MDLAT/README.md

 # MDLAT
-The code for MDLAT
+The code for MDLAT.

-l2 stands for 2-norm adversarial training
+l2 stands for 2-norm adversarial training.

-linf stands for infty-norm adversarial training mart stands for the combination of MDLAT and mart
+linf stands for infty-norm adversarial training.

+mart stands for the combination of MDLAT and mart.